 This topic is for connecting to the Discovery cluster through the browser application, Open OnDemand.
-If you are looking to access Discovery directly on your system rather than through a browser, please see Connecting to Discovery with a Mac for connecting with a Mac and Connecting to Discovery using Windows for connecting with Windows.
+If you are looking to access Discovery directly on your system rather than through a browser, please see Connecting Mac for connecting with a Mac and Connecting Windows for connecting with Windows.

 A Discovery account is necessary for you to access OOD.
-If you need an account, see Request an account.
+If you need an account, see Getting Access.
 After you have created a Discovery account, proceed with the following steps in order to access Discovery.